-The first case scenario: only the pillar/column is to be greened and not the area above or around it.
-In this case, you'll want to choose climbers whose growth is slow or easily tamed: various annuals (continuous bloomers). mandevilla, clematis, rose and grapevine... the latter as a vertical cordon or small espalier.
+Scenario 1: you want to green only the column and not the area above or around it.
+In this case, you'll want to choose climbers with a growth habit that is slow or easily tamed: various annuals (continuous bloomers). mandevilla, clematis, rose or grapevine... the latter as a vertical cordon or small espalier.

 Columns typically do not like being drilled into; where possible, go with light individual attachment points as per cable system 1010, or vertical arrangments as with systems 1020 and 1030.
 Depending on the desired effect (one-sided or circumferential greening), set 1-5 parallel ropes per column.
 In the case of angular cable arrangements with a larger width, more than one rope can be tensioned per area-- cable system 4020 is appropriate.
 For questions about mounting, see below.

-Second case scenario: you want the climber to cover an additional area beyond that of just the column.
-This can mean: the wall area above a support, a pergola, a balcony, or that the greening will take place primarily in the upper area and the column/pillar/support only serves to guide the shoot structure of the climbing plant upwards.
+Scenario 2: you want the climber to cover an additional area beyond that of just the column.
+This can mean: the wall area above a support, a pergola, a balcony, or that the greening will take place primarily in the upper area and the column only serves to guide the shoot structure of the climbing plant upwards.
 A vertical rope 1020 or 1030 is usually sufficient as a climbing aid; sometimes even our simple style suffices.
 Combination systems like 9010 and 9020 can be used here.
 If there is a wall offset/overhang, vertical and horizontal ropes should be laid separately.

 Similar examples can be found under balcony greening.

 By guiding the cables along a column (or other vertical support on your building), you can easily guide the plant upward to significant heights.
 Several balconies or entire pergolas/arcades can thus be greened.
 Attachment along the vertical elements can be relieved (less stressed) if the plants are also fastened laterally to balcony parapets, etc..